Recognizing a child before birth

 • You are married to the mother.

-• You have a registered partnership with the mother.
+• You are in a registered partnership with the mother.

 Please note!
-As a surrogate mother, you must include the statement 'donor unknown' when registering the birth.
-If you do not do this, you can still recognize your child and become a legal parent.
+As the co-mother, you must bring the “donor unknown” declaration with you when registering the birth.
+If you do not do so, you can still acknowledge your child and become the legal parent.

 How does it work?

-You can acknowledge your child if you are a man or co-mother aged 16 or older.
+You can acknowledge your child if you are a father or co-mother who is 16 years of age or older.

 • Your child does not yet have a legal father.

-• If your child has two parents, it can never be recognized by anyone else.
+• If your child has two parents, they can never be recognized by anyone else.

-• If you are under guardianship, you will need permission from the court.
+• If you are under guardianship, you need permission from the court.

-• If you are not allowed to marry the mother due to blood relationship, you cannot acknowledge the child.
+• If you are prohibited from marrying the mother due to a blood relationship, you cannot acknowledge the child.

 • You cannot acknowledge a deceased child.

-• If you are the biological father, you cannot revoke the acknowledgment later.
+• If you are the biological father, you cannot revoke the acknowledgment of paternity later.

 What should I do?

-• You and the expectant mother go to the municipality to acknowledge your unborn child.
-This can be done in any municipality in the Netherlands.
+• You will go to the local municipality with the expectant mother to acknowledge your unborn child.
+This can be done at any municipality in the Netherlands.

-• If the expectant mother does not accompany you to the municipality, you must have her written consent for recognition.
+• If the expectant mother does not accompany you to the municipal office, you must have her written consent for the acknowledgment of paternity.

 • Once the child is born, the acknowledgment becomes legally valid.
-You are then the legal parent of the child.
+You are then the child’s legal parent.

-Since January 1, 2023, parental authority is automatically established upon recognition of the child.
-This also applies if you are unmarried or do not have a registered partnership with the mother.
+As of January 1, 2023, parental authority is automatically established upon acknowledgment of paternity.
+This applies even if you are unmarried or do not have a registered partnership with the mother.

 Please note: there are a few exceptions.